nadegeguiglielmoni/GraphUnzip/README.md

 ```

-`hic2gfa` produces an intermediary file, by default interactionMatrix.pickle.
-If it is the second time you run `hic2gfa` on the same dataset, specify with -i the path to this file, it will make the program run much faster.
+`GraphUnzip` produces an intermediary file, by default interactionMatrix.pickle.
+If it is the second time you run `GraphUnzip` on the same dataset, specify with -i the path to this file, it will make the program run much faster.

 The accepted threshold is the threshold above which a link is considered real (compared with a competing link).
 If you notice too many contig duplications, increase this threshold.